wp-plugins/manage-issue-based-magazine/readme.txt

 And do it easily with the Issue Based Magazine plugin brought to you by PurpleMAD,

 Managing online magazines has never been simpler.
-You don’t need to know a word of code…yet you can create a stylish and stunning magazine that makes the right impact on your target audience.
+You don't need to know a word of code…yet you can create a stylish and stunning magazine that makes the right impact on your target audience.

 If you are a content creator or content curator or both and more, Issue Based Magazine is right for you.
 This powerful plugin

 * Lets you publish content in issues: the perfect and simple way to segment your content and deliver to readers, across different issues.
 Exactly how a magazine should be.

-* Offers you the option of using WordPress’ ‘categorized article’ features: create appropriate categories to offer a more enhanced user experience to your readers.
+* Offers you the option of using WordPress "categorized article" features: create appropriate categories to offer a more enhanced user experience to your readers.

 * Enables you to upload pdf version of magazine for your issues: an infinitely easier way to manage your already published issues.

 * Offers choice to your readers to browse content by selecting current and past issues on the website: more choice you offer your readers, the more they like you.

 = About Issue Based Magazine Plugin =
-This plugin is implemented using WordPress’ custom post type, taxonomies and post features.
+This plugin is implemented using WordPress custom post type, taxonomies and post features.
 Issue Based Magazine is perfect for you if you are creating an online magazine.
 Issue based Magazine plugin is best for general topic magazine, business magazine, fashion magazine, a technology magazine, a student magazine or any magazine that is published periodically.

 * To be organized in issues